SpacerexSoul/bloom-connect/strategies/README.md

 # Trading Strategies

-This directory contains test trading strategies that use the Bloomberg Remote BLPAPI Wrapper.
+This directory contains test trading strategies (this is all public knowledge im mot cresating alpha) that use the Bloomberg Remote BLPAPI Wrapper.

 ## Strategy 1: Algebraic Topology Market-Neutral Strategy